BGI-Qingdao/MetaTrass/README.md

 * Notices
 1. extreme-high depth species:

-MetaTrass embedded the Supernova as the assembly tool, which would gain the longer continuity of genome but take longer assembly time.
+MetaTrass embedded the Supernova as the assembly tool, which would gain a longer continuity of genome but take longer assembly time.
 Sometimes it will meet the ultra-high depth species which fail to assemble because Supernova has a strict monitoring mechanism of input coverage.
-In particular, we recommend using linked-reads' assemblers, such as cloudSPAdes, to re-assemble such species, which would be a alternative method.
+In particular, we recommend using linked-reads' assemblers, such as cloudSPAdes, to re-assemble such species, which would be an alternative method.

 2. barcode with high interspecies shared:

-Some co-barcoding or linked-reads data may crash, which means barcodes are shared by several speices.
+Some co-barcoding or linked-reads data may crash, which means barcodes are shared by several species.
 We developed a tool to remove those reads with shared barcodes, named TABrefiner_NOS.
 You can alias the MetaTrass/tools/TABrefiner_NOS to MetaTrass/tools/TABrefiner, using the command "ln -s TABrefiner_NOS TABrefiner" is easy to replace.
 Please keep both versions of TABrefiner.

 3. others similar to co-barcoding data:
 If you have other linked-reads data, please convert them to stLFR format.
 Since the number of long fragments with the same barcode in linked-reads is greater than that of stLFR reads, more false-positive reads are introduced into the co-barcoding refined read sets, leading to the unsuccessfully assembling of several species by Supernova.
-We recommend to use other linked-reads' assemblers, such as CloudSPAdes, to re-assemble such species.
+We recommend using other co-barcoding assemblers, such as CloudSPAdes, to re-assemble such species.

 Output files:
 ---